Anabela Braz Pires: 1993: Festival RTP da Canção, Eurovision, and OTI

+On 9 October, she represented Portugal at the OTI Festival 1993 with the song "Onde Estás?", placing third.

 1996–2002: Solo work and musical theater debut

 Her fourth album was released in 1996 and was called Primeiras Águas (First Water), which yielded the hit song "Avenidas" written by Clara Pinto Correia and Rui Veloso.
 That year she also participated in Filipe La Féria's children's musical Jasmim ou o Sonho do Cinema (Jasmine: The Dream of Cinema).
 In 1999, Anabela worked with La Féria again, starring in the musical Koko.
 She released another album that same year, heralded by HMV Japan as "the new generation of fado," called Origens (Sources).

 In 2000, she recorded four tracks with the Galician musician Carlos Núñez for his album Mayo Longo (Long May), and participated in the promotional tour, which lasted two and a half years and took her around the world.
 Returning to Portugal in 2002, she continued her association with La Féria, playing protagonist Eliza Doolittle in the Lisbon production of My Fair Lady.